Results

 ATP Washington 07/22 18:40 25 [41] Cameron Norrie v Lorenzo Musetti [7] 3-6,6-2,6-3

-ATP Washington 07/21 18:20 24 [41] Cameron Norrie v Ming Chun Alan Sou [148] 6-3,7-6
+ATP Washington 07/21 18:20 24 [41] Cameron Norrie v Billy Harris [148] 6-3,7-6

 Wikipedia - Cameron Norrie

-Shortly after turning professional in 2017, Norrie made his top 200 debut that July following his first ATP Challenger title in Binghamton and ended the year with three Challenger titles from four finals.
-The following season, in May 2018, Norrie broke into the top 100 after reaching his first semifinal on the ATP Tour at the Lyon Open.
-In January 2019, Norrie achieved his first ATP final in Auckland, which propelled him into the top 70.
-In 2021, Norrie contended in six ATP finals, including his first at the ATP 500 and ATP Masters 1000 levels, won two titles, and sealed his top 20 debut following his victory in Indian Wells.
-He continued his momentum into the 2022 season, encapsulated by his rise into the top 10 after claiming two additional ATP titles from four finals and reaching his maiden major semifinal at Wimbledon.
+After turning professional in 2017, Norrie made his top 200 debut that July following his first ATP Challenger title in Binghamton.
+He ended the year with three Challenger titles from four finals.
+In 2021, Norrie competed in six ATP finals, including his first at the ATP 500 and ATP Masters 1000 levels; he won two titles and sealed his top 20 debut following a victory at the 2021 Indian Wells Masters.
+He continued his momentum into the 2022 season, rising to the top 10 after claiming two additional ATP titles from four finals and reaching his maiden major semifinal at Wimbledon.
+Between October 2021 and June 2024, Norrie held the title of British No. 1 in men's singles.
+As of 2025, he has won five ATP Tour singles titles and one doubles title.